7 Best Neighborhoods in Houston, TX

 Memorial

-Offering its residents a perfect balance of suburbia and urban city life, the neighborhood of Memorial is a popular destination for families and young couples.
+Memorial's neighborhood is a popular destination for families and young couples, offering its residents a perfect balance of suburbia and urban city life.
 Constantly ranked as one of the top neighborhoods in Houston, Memorial is cherished for its highly-rated school system and desirable amenities.
 Only within a 20-minute drive to Downtown Houston, this neighborhood is surrounded by lush forested areas, green spaces, large lot sizes, and private residences.
 Plus, with many shopping centers, parks, quaint cafes, and even a country club, there is always something to do when living in Memorial.

 Local Favorites:

-• Terry Hershey Park: Named after a famous conservationist, this park runs parallel to the Buffalo Bayou.
-Featuring more than 10-miles of hiking and biking trails as well as stunning views and natural areas, this is a great place to spend time outdoors and admire wildlife.
+• Terry Hershey Park: Named after a famous conservationist, this park parallels the Buffalo Bayou.
+This is a great place to spend time outdoors and admire wildlife, featuring more than 10 miles of hiking and biking trails, stunning views, and natural areas.

 • The Houston Museum of Natural Science: Learn all about dinosaurs, space, and the history of the natural world at this science museum near Hermann Park in Houston.
 There is even a butterfly house and IMAX theatre.
-This is a cool place to bring the kids and tickets only cost up to $25 per person.
+This is an excellent place to bring the kids; tickets only cost up to $25 per person.

-• Space Center Houston: Known as a Smithsonian affiliate museum and the visitor center of the NASA Johnson Space Center, learn all about space exploration and what it takes to become an astronaut.
-Make sure to check out the large space rock collection that is located on-site.
+• Space Center Houston: Known as a Smithsonian affiliate museum and the NASA Johnson Space Center visitor center, learn about space exploration and what it takes to become an astronaut.
+Make sure to check out the giant space rock collection that is located on-site.

-• Houston Zoo: Home to over 6,000 animals, this zoo welcomes more than 2.1 million visitors each year.
+• Houston Zoo: Home to over 6,000 animals, this zoo welcomes more than 2.1 million visitors annually.
 This is a great place to bring the family to learn all about the importance of animal conservation.

 Night time in Houston, Texas in the city